Ollibolli98/SynCam3D/README.md

 Step 3: Open the Terminal/Cmd-prompt on the machine.

-STEP 4: Change the directory to the directory with the footage, example given: -cd path/to/desired/directory
+STEP 4: Change the directory to the directory with the footage, example given: -cd "path\to\desired\directory"

 STEP 5: Call the Python script from this repository.
 The command called has four variables (ORIGINAL_FOOTAGE.mjpeg, CONVERTED_FOOTAGE.mp4, LEFT_CAMERA_FOOTAGE.mp4, RIGHT_CAMERA_FOOTAGE.mp4).
-Example given: python - split_test.py -NAME.mjpeg -NEW_NAME.mp4 -LEFT_VIDEO.mp4 -RIGHT_VIDEO.mp4
+Example given: python split_test.py "NAME.mjpeg" "NEW_NAME.mp4" "LEFT_VIDEO.mp4" "RIGHT_VIDEO.mp4"

 STEP 6: The processed files should all be downloaded to the same directory